Student Records Policy:

 Disclosure of Information

-The Master’s College and Seminary (TMCS) will not disclose personally identifiable information, other than directory information, from a student’s education records without the student’s written consent, except as follows:
+The Master’s University and Seminary (TMUS) will not disclose personally identifiable information, other than directory information, from a student’s education records without the student’s written consent, except as follows:

 1) To school officials with a legitimate educational interest.

 • A person employed by or under contract with TMUS in an administrative, supervisory, academic, research, or support staff position

 • A person serving on the Board of Trustees